 OMG, if you got Nair more in there than you intended and it hurts when you pee, you can pee in the tub.
 I know, I knowwwww!
 Gross, but it can be such a relief.

 You’ll want to protect the burned area with your fingers so that the pee doesn’t make it sting.
 After that, drain the tub and go shower.

 Loose-fitting clothing and underwear are ideal with a Nair burn on your vag.
 Cotton is a great fabric too since it’s breathable and comfortable.

 8. Ice could help

 Generally, putting ice on burns isn’t a great idea.
 However, plenty of women have said this has worked for them, especially when the pain is almost too much to handle.

-My friend took to freezing wet maxi pads and using those to soothe her burn.
-I say that’s pretty clever though you should never do so for longer than 15 minutes at a time.
+Use freezing wet maxi pads to soothe the burn.
+Though you should never do so for longer than 15 minutes at a time.

 9. Sit in a sitz bath